jiesutd/YEDDA/README.md

 How to use?
 ====
-Just run the .py file.
+Just run the .py file. `python SUTDAnnotator.py`
 * Set your shortcut map in the right side of annotation interface, you can leave other labels empty if the shortcut number is enough.
 For example: ***"a: ACTION, c: CONT"***
 * Click the ***"Update map"*** button to store the map setting
 * Click ***"Open"*** button and select your input file.
 (You may set your file name ended with .txt or .ann if possible)